leroyby/PiHole_Settings/README.md

 ```
 ### Usage of Blacklist
 ```
-1. Open PiHole admin Websites (may you have to login)
+1. Open PiHole admin Websites (maybe you have to login)
 2. Navigate to "Settings"
 3. Change to "Blocklists"
 4. Copy the URL "https://raw.githubusercontent.com/leroyby/PiHole_Settings/master/domains/blockeddomains.txt"